Accounting & Financial Management

 Offered Either Fall or Spring; Lecture hours:3

 This course focuses on the use of derivative securities, particularly listed stock and index options, to shape the risk and return characteristics of a well-diversified portfolio.
-Prerequisites: (MATH 192 or MATH 201 or MATH 216) and (ACFM 203 or ACFM 210) or by permission of the instructor.
+Prerequisites: ACFM 271 or ACFM 362 and (MATH 192 or MATH 201 or MATH 216 or STAT 216).

 ACFM 400.
 Honors Course in Accounting & Financial Management.
 1 Credit.

-Offered Either Fall or Spring; Lecture hours:Varies,Other:3
+Offered Either Fall or Spring,Topics course; Lecture hours:Varies,Other:3

 Special and independent studies for Accounting and Financial Management majors selected under guidelines of the College and the University Honors Council.
 Honors thesis required.
 Prerequisites: nomination by the College and permission of the instructor.